GlitchyZorua/windows93-code-archive/Trollbox/README.txt

-Trollbox screenshots and Trollbox Chat Logs.
+Trollbox Chat Logs.
+Not all of them are chatlogs though.